-A pretty little town nestled in one of the most beautiful and tranquil bay on the Riviera Nayarit, San Pancho (Nayarit) is a must-visit place if you are in the area.
+San Pancho (Nayarit) is a pretty little town nestled in one of the most beautiful and tranquil bays on the Riviera Nayarit, Mexico – a must-visit if you are in the area.
 The only risk is that you’ll never want to leave.

-Among the new residents, there is a community of digital nomads that have made their temporary home here, as they found in San Pancho a cool place where to live a comfortable beach life, with little noise, yoga classes, great wifi, great cafes, and healthy products, besides so many activities to be entertained in the free time.
+Among the new residents, there is a community of digital nomads that have made their temporary home here, as they found San Pancho a cool place to live a comfortable beach life, with little noise, yoga classes, great Wi-Fi, great cafes, and healthy products, besides so many activities to be entertained in the free time.

 San Pancho Nayarit at a glance

-I wrote a full guide on San Pancho Nayarit, but here I wanted to share a brief summary
+Below we’ll talk about everything you need to know about San Pancho Nayarit, but here I wanted to share a summary.

-- Best time of the year to travel to San Pancho – Mid-January – February
+- Best time of the year to travel to San Pancho, Mexico – Mid-January – February

 - Best hotel in San Pancho – Hotel Casa San Pancho